Gambling Addiction

 Physical and Emotional Abuse

 Domestic violence happens most often when families are in crisis.
 Gambling problems can lead to the physical or emotional abuse of a partner, parent or child.
-If this is happening in your family, get help right away!
+If this is happening in your family, seek help right away.

 Since gambling and gambling-related activities are frequently carried out during work hours, coworkers are often in the best position to spot employees with gambling problems.